Keksuccino/docs_fancymenu/video.md

 This also means that you should NOT add videos to the game loading screen via **Drippy Loading Screen**, since it will not work in most cases.

-You should use short, simple FMA files in loading screens instead, since users don't notice it getting reloaded in most cases when the animation is simple and short enough (it will still be stuck for a moment or flicker, but better than having a long animation start from the beginning again after reload).
+You should use short, simple AFMA/FMA files in loading screens instead, since users don't notice them getting reloaded in most cases when the animation is simple and short enough.

 ## Troubleshooting

-If you have issues with video support, make sure to ask in FancyMenu's Discord server for help instead of asking in the MCEF Discord server, since many issues come from FancyMenu's side and not MCEF.
+If you have issues with native video support, first confirm that both Watermedia V3 and Watermedia Binaries V3 are installed and match your Minecraft/modloader version.